myatt83/kuali_kc/CX_PORTING.md

 * `cx_patches/src/main/config/sql/RELEASE-SCRIPTS/KC_Install.sh.patch`
   * Merge was *mostly* clean; rejects saved for reference.
   * TODO: manually mege all new KC6 SQL scripts into Flyway migrations.
+* `cx_patches/src/main/java/com/rsmart/kuali/kra/workflow/UnitAdministratorRoleAttribute.java.patch`
+  * Merged failed!
+  * TODO: Needs to be manually ported to KC6; rejects saved for reference.
+    * CX Workflow Routing Not Working in ANY instance.
+The new code will use all Proposal Units, and will route to all Unit Heads associated with those units from the Unit Admin table. https://github.com/rSmart/issues/issues/447
+    * Fixes NPE @ UnitAdministratorRoleAttribute.java:111 Caused by: java.lang.NullPointerException at com.rsmart.kuali.kra.workflow.UnitAdministratorRoleAttribute.resolveRecipients(UnitAdministratorRoleAttribute.java:111) https://github.com/rSmart/issues/issues/358

 Complete
 --------